DanielEmeka2003/Nc/Nc programming language/specification.md

 ### Discard Comments

-Are comments that are simply discarded by the compiler and interpreter after the fact (_generally after the tokenization phase of the compiler or a special comment parsing phase before tokenization_).
+Are comments that are simply discarded by the compiler after the fact (_generally after the tokenization phase of the compiler or a special comment parsing phase before tokenization_).

 Based on the categories of comments, there are two type of discard comments, namely: